-We understand how any breach in IT security could be disastrous to your business.
+We understand how any breach in IT security could be disastrous to your business, so we’ve put together a handy list of 10 top tips to secure your network.

 Read our 10 Top Tips to Secure Your Network

-2. Be cautious when downloading and installing unfamiliar software.
+- Be cautious when downloading and installing unfamiliar software.
 Avoid suspicious websites and emails.
+Phishing emails have become increasingly prevalent in the last few years, it is important to remain vigilant when making updates like this.

-8. Be careful when using public WIFI.
+- Be careful when using public WiFi.
 You don’t know who else could be on the network.
 You should only connect to secure networks.
 Use your business’ Virtual Private Network (VPN) if you can.

 Strategies to secure your network: